TrelisResearch/jupyter-code-llama/README.md

 3. Run 'jupter lab'
 4. Run all of the cells in the notebook.

+> The script requires that you have 'wget' installed on your machine.
+If you don't, this is best installed using HomeBrew (which is best downloaded from [their website](https://brew.sh/).

 # Going PRO!
 **Jupyter Code Llama PRO**
 - Save and re-load chats.